 #WIN with Hot 91.9fm and The Fragrance Queen.
-Tune in to #LunchWithLloyd this Sunday, 21 May 2017 for the #MarcJacobs special between noon and 3pm, when Lloyd will be chatting to renowned fragrance expert, Liz Ferrett.
+Tune in to #LunchWithLloyd this Sunday, 15 July 2017 for the#1MILLION #LADYMILLION special between noon and 3pm, when Lloyd will be chatting to renowned fragrance expert, Liz Ferrett.
 If ever there was a person who knows all there is to know about fragrance, it’s Liz Ferrett!
-She’s been in the industry for 34 years.

-You could stand a chance to #WIN a Marc Jacobs Divine Decadence 50ml fragrance, when you send QUEEN, your NAME and ANSWER to the weekly question via WhatsApp (084 2212 919)
+To stand a chance to #WIN one of these fragrances, when you send QUEEN, your NAME and ANSWER via WhatsApp (084 2212 919)

 Here are a few handy tips and tricks as well as fascinating facts we learnt from Liz:

 - Women began wearing fragrance more than 5 000 years ago.
 They used incense and beetle blood to create their perfumes.
 One of the first recorded manufactured perfumes was Chanel No 5, which was launched in 1921.

 - When going to buy a fragrance, do not smell more than three at a time.
 Your nose confuses the brain so you won’t get the true scent – even if you sniff coffee beans in between.

 - Never buy a fragrance just because it smells good on a friend.